FelipePn10/FelipePn10/README.md

 ## Hello everyone, welcome to my GitHub profile! 👋
-#### I'm a junior developer specializing in web development, currently focused on mastering backend development.
+#### I am a developer specialized in backend development and have high knowledge in the frontend area.
+I am currently studying Software Engineering at UniCV College (University Center)

 #### My skills